Entertaining Quirks Of Random People

 Picture the scene.
 It is the middle of a working day.
 In a smart Surrey cafe.
 Full of people who clearly have no work commitments or time pressures.

 On a table behind us, four people.
 Well dressed, nicely spoken and all over the age of 50.
-But only one person speaking.
+But only one person actually speaking.

 And Neville's wife was in full flow.
 We couldn't help but listen.